zipvilization/Zipvilization/world/solumworld/index.md

 SolumWorld can progressively make those consequences visible.

-A world at Genesis should not look identical to the same world after extensive activity.
+A world at Genesis should not necessarily look identical to the same world after extensive activity.

-> **The graphical world should be capable of carrying the visible consequences of history.**
+> **The graphical world should carry the visible consequences of history.**

 → **[Understand Time](/world/time/)**

+---

+# A World in Motion

+SolumWorld should not only answer:

+> **Where is everything?**

+It should increasingly help Humans perceive:

+> **What is changing?**

+The world can evolve as valid state changes.

+A region becomes colonized.

+Dormant Land decreases.

+Permanent Nature expands.

+A Farm matures.

+A City develops.

+Larger structures appear.

+The visible world changes because the underlying world changed.

+This creates a graphical history without requiring a scripted one.

 ---